mozilla/ecosystem-test-scripts/docs/reference-guides/metric_update_procedure.md

 # Metric Update Procedure

-Please follow the steps below to update the following Google Sheets:
+Please follow the steps below to update the following Looker Dashboards and Google Sheets:

+- [ETE Looker Dashboards][ETE Looker Dashboards]
-- [Autopush-rs Metrics][1]
+- [Autopush-rs Metrics][Autopush-rs GSheets]
-- [FxA Metrics][2]
+- [FxA Metrics][FxA GSheets]
-- [Merino-py Metrics][3]
+- [Merino-py Metrics][Merino-py GSheets]

-The sheets are typically updated on Monday mornings (North America ET/PT) to ensure the values are available for team check-in meetings.
-The process of updating all three Google Sheets can take up to 10 minutes.
+The dashboards and sheets are typically updated on Monday mornings (North America ET/PT) to ensure the values are available for team check-in meetings.
+The process of updating the dashboards and sheets can take up to 10 minutes.

 ## Prerequisites

 Before updating the test metrics, ensure that:

-- Your development environment is setup with proper permissions (see [Developer Setup][4]).
+- Your development environment is setup with proper permissions (see [Developer Setup][Developer Setup Guide]).
 - You are on the latest version of the `main` branch
-- Your `config.ini` file in the root directory is up to date
+- Your `config.ini` file in the root directory is up-to-date
 - You have the latest raw data in the ecosystem-test-scripts root directory.
   - The raw data should be found in the `test_result_dir` specified in the config.ini file and is typically named `raw_data`.
-  - The latest raw data is available in the [ETE team folder][0]
+  - The latest raw data is available in the [ETE team folder][ETE Drive]

 ## 1. Scrape for New Raw Test Data

 To retrieve the latest test and coverage results for local parsing, execute the following command from the ecosystem-test-scripts root directory:

 ```shell
 make run_circleci_scraper